krishnapriya62/github-slideshow/_posts/0000-01-02-krishnapriya62.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"Live your life" - hi
+"Live your life" - mysel
 Use the left arrow to go back!